-The Avi Vantage Platform offers load balancing capabilities that can keep your systems online reliably.
-Avi Vantage aids fault tolerance by automatically instantiating virtual services when one fails, redistributing traffic, and handling workload moves or additions, reducing the chance of a single point of failure strangling your system.
+The VMware NSX Advanced Load Balancer offers load balancing capabilities that can keep your systems online reliably.
+The VMware NSX Advanced Load Balancer aids fault tolerance by automatically instantiating virtual services when one fails, redistributing traffic, and handling workload moves or additions, reducing the chance of a single point of failure strangling your system.

 For more on the actual implementation of load balancers, check out our Application Delivery How-To Videos.

 The VMware NSX Advanced Load Balancer Software Load Balancer